Raider, Manta & Trail Roamer ~ Revolutionizing the snowmobile industry

 The trail version of Manta is the second generation of twin tracks by Bob Bracey.
-1983 was the first year of the trail Manta which featured a 340 Polaris TXI twin carburetors dual exhaust liquid cooled motor, oil shocks and standard springs.
+1983 was the first year of the trail Manta which featured a 340 Polaris TXI twin carburetors dual exhaust liquid cooled motor, shocks and standard springs.
 This was the first year of the twin tracks that featured a steering wheel, throttle and brake foot pedals.

 The headlight was featured on an off-road bar that came out behind the cockpit.
 It only had a tachometer.
 No electric start.
 This model was black and white with large metallic Manta decals on each side of cockpit.
 This model had problems with the drive shaft due to the fact that it was only riveted on the floor pan.
 It was also greatly underpowered by its smaller motor.

 In 1984, Manta offered two motors – 440 Fuji fan cooled or 500 Suzuki liquid cooled.
 This was the first year for both speedometer and tachometer, and electric start and gas shocks with torsion springs.
 This model was black and white.
 This was an improvement over the 1983 model which resulted in many of the 83’s being traded in for the 1984 model due to the change in the mounting of the drive shaft and the larger motors being offered.
 The company also offered customers to bring their 83 manta in for a retrofit of the driveshaft problems.

 1985, Manta offered two motors and paint colors.
 The 440 liquid cooled Arctic Cat motor featured dual carburetors, electric start and came in burgundy and white.
 The 500 liquid cooled Arctic Cat motor featured dual carburetors, no electric start, came in burgundy and silver.
 Both had speedometers, tachometers, gas shocks and torsion springs and same body designs with the exception of the hood which was more rounded unlike the 1983 and 1984 which was more of a square style.